lpgera/dirigera-web/README.md

 # Tradfri web UI

+> ⚠️ This branch is no longer maintained.

 A React and GraphQL based progressive web app for connecting to a Tradfri gateway and controlling attached devices.

 Check out the UI on [Chromatic](https://chromatic.com/library?appId=61753f54931d3b003a535d15&branch=master).